The Fluid Mechanics of Splatter Painting: Materials and methods

-\paragraph{Brush} In our experiments, we use a set of identical commercial round brushes, purchased from a local crafts shop.
+\paragraph{Materials} In our tapping experiments, we use a set of identical commercial round brushes, purchased from a local crafts shop.
 Each brush is composed of a wooden handle connected to a bundle of natural hairs (also called bristles) by a metallic ferrule.
-The only modification we make to this brush is to trim the tip of the bundle, cutting all the bristles to a uniform length $L = 13.0 \pm 0.5~\milli\meter$ (see close-up in figure~\ref{fig:setup}).
-At the exit of the ferrule, the dry bundle has a diameter $D_{\mathrm{dry}} = 4.7 \pm 0.2~\milli\meter$.
-Examination under the microscope reveals that the hairs are quite polydisperse, with an average diameter $\langle d \rangle = 169~\micro\meter \pm 53~\micro\meter$ (std), see appendix~\ref{apdx:properties_porous}.
-We will henceforth assume that all our brush copies share these same properties. \paragraph{Liquids} Most paints are non-Newtonian fluids, exhibiting shear-thinning, yield-stress or even viscoelastic properties \cite{Mysels1981, Lim2013}.
-However, to be able to vary the fluid shear viscosity independently from the brush acceleration (and therefore shear rate), we choose to focus our study on Newtonian liquids.
-Two families of Newtonian liquids are used: silicone oils, denoted by prefix SO, and water-glycerol mixtures, denoted by prefix GLY.
-Both these families allow us to vary viscosity over three orders of magnitudes while keeping density and surface tension roughly constant (see appendix~\ref{apdx:liq_properties}). \paragraph{Substrate} The substrate on which splatted liquid droplets are collected is A4 white paper ($80~\gram\per\meter^2$, Navigator).
-The distance between the brush and the substrate is set to a constant value $H = 15.5~\centi\meter$ throughout all the experiments.
+The only modification we make to this brush is to trim the tip of the bundle, cutting all the bristles to a uniform length $L_B = 13.0 \pm 0.5~\milli\meter$ (see Fig.~\ref{fig:setup_kinematics}).
+At the exit of the ferrule, the bundle has a diameter $D_{B,0} = 4.7 \pm 0.2~\milli\meter$.
+Examination under the microscope reveals that the hairs are quite polydisperse, with an average diameter $\langle d \rangle = 169~\micro\meter \pm 53~\micro\meter$ (std), see Section \ref{apdx:properties_porous} in SI.
+We assume that all of our brush copies have these same properties.
+The handle length, measured from the clamping position to the tip of the ferrule, is set to $L_H = 112~\milli\meter$.
+The impact location of the striker, measured along the handle from the clamping position, is set to $x_i = 40 \pm 1~\milli\meter$.